cole-h06/verity-research/notes/example_walkthrough.md

 In this example:

 - S1 supports claim C1
-- S2 references or inherits from S1
+- S2 may reference or inherit from S1
 - C2 may therefore accumulate reinforcement originating from a partially shared dependency, not truly independent verification.

 This is one reason the graph topology itself may contain important credibility signals.